mcci-catena/Catena-mcciadk/README.md

 ## Release History

-- HEAD (v0.2.1.10) has improvements for ESP32 compilation, and improves CI testing.
+- v0.2.2 is a minor release.
+It has improvements for ESP32 compilation, and improves CI testing.

 - v0.2.1 is a minor release.
 It adds `MCCIADK_VERSION` and support macros, so that the Catena Arduino Platform can display the version of the libraries for `system version`.